ttdunlap33/super-wiki/README.md

 Delete Games
 - Requires Server and DB changes
 Fetch Games (when login)
-Change top bar (buttons instead)
+- Should be done automatically with book conversion Change top bar (buttons instead)

 Yoshi Egg in favicon